-Journalists now stranded in Afghanistan
+Inside the Beltway: Journalists now stranded in Afghanistan

 FOXIFIED

 Fox News remains the top network in both the cable and broadcast realm for the second week in a row according to Nielsen Media Research, which tallied the rating for Aug.
 17-29.
-The network drew an average of 3.5 million viewers in the primetime hours compared to NBC (with 2.9 million), CBS (2.5 million and ABC (2.6 million).
+The network drew an average of 3.5 million viewers in the prime-time hours compared to NBC (with 2.9 million), CBS (2.5 million and ABC (2.6 million).

 Cable news rivals lagged behind, meanwhile.
 MSNBC drew 1.4 million viewers while CNN had 962,000.

-The Fox News audience peaked on Thursday, August 26th during breaking news coverage of the deaths of 13 U.S. service members in Afghanistan — drawing 4.7 million viewers, according to Nielsen.
-“Tucker Carlson Tonight” enjoyed an average primetime audience of 3.9 million and “Hannity” weighed in at 3.6 million.
+The Fox News audience peaked on Thursday during breaking news coverage of the deaths of 13 U.S. service members in Afghanistan — drawing 4.7 million viewers, according to Nielsen.
+“Tucker Carlson Tonight” enjoyed an average prime-time audience of 3.9 million and “Hannity” weighed in at 3.6 million.

 POLL DU JOUR

-Source: A Politico/Morning Consult poll of 1,997 registered U.S.voters conducted Aug.
+Source: A Politico/Morning Consult poll of 1,997 registered U.S. voters conducted Aug.
 28-30.

 Sign up for Daily Newsletters